SanneJolijn/Computing-similarity-between-DNA-sequences/README.md

 - `main.py`: The main script that calculates the similarity metric.
 - `utils.py`: Contains utility functions for reading files, checking interval overlap, and performing calculations.
 - `README.md`: This file providing information about the program.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.

 ## Acknowledgments